StackVista/stackstate-docs/k8s-suse-rancher-prime-air-gapped.md

 If the destination registry doesn't use authentication the environment variables, `DST_REGISTRY_USERNAME` and `DST_REGISTRY_PASSWORD` must not be configured or have to be set to empty values.*
 {% endhint %}

-## Installing Rancher Prime Observability
+## Installing SUSE Observability

 **Custom Helm values**

-Installing Rancher Prime Observability Helm charts in an air-gapped environment requires overriding the registries used in Docker image URLs.
+Installing SUSE Observability Helm charts in an air-gapped environment requires overriding the registries used in Docker image URLs.
 This can be achieved by customizing Helm values.

 Create a private-registry.yaml file with the following content: